shundhammer/qdirstat/README.md

 (Compared with the old KDirStat)

 - KPacman: That was that PacMan animation wile reading directory reading.
 This is gone now.
-KPacMan looked out of place pretty soon after it got to KDirStat.
-I know that it does have its fans, but unless a graphics designer joins the project who can do that right, this will not come back.
+KPacMan looked out of place pretty soon after it got to KDirStat due to Qt styles doing fancy rendering of widget backgrounds with gradients etc.  I know that it does have its fans, but it's unrealistic to get this back without breaking the menu bar rendering.

 - KioDirReadJob: Network-transparent directory reading for network protocols like FTP, HTTP, Fish (ssh-based).
 This depended on KDE's KIO slaves, so this